-Several physician insurers have brought increased competition and thus premium savings to all medical specialties.
-The variety of insurance companies currently writing policies for healthcare providers in Alaska provide options for all scopes of practice.
-There are standard, admitted insurers, Risk Retention Groups, and excess and surplus-lines insurersâ€”no matter oneâ€™s practice history or claim experience premium savings can be obtained.
-The most common policy features included on Alaska Malpractice Insurance policies are:
+Several physician insurers have brought increased competition, and thus, premium savings to all medical specialties.
+The variety of insurance companies currently writing policies for health care providers in Alaska provides options for all scopes of practice.
+There are standard, admitted insurers, Risk Retention Groups and excess and surplus-lines insurers — no matter one's practice history or claim experience, premium savings can be obtained.
+The most common policy features included on Alaska malpractice insurance policies are:

-- Claims-Made or Occurrence policy forms
+- Claims-made or occurrence policy forms

 - Full physician consent-to-settle

 - AM Best Ratings of A- or better

 - Free tail upon retirement, death or disability

 - Complementary coverage for regulatory actions, including administrative action defense, HIPAA/HITECH violations, billing errors and omissions and cyber liability